klein0r/ioBroker.lametric/README.md

 [![NPM](https://nodei.co/npm/iobroker.lametric.png?downloads=true)](https://nodei.co/npm/iobroker.lametric/)

-This adapter allows you to get status information about your LaMetric Time and to send notification to it.
+This adapter allows you to get status information about your LaMetric Time and to send notifications to it.
 All you need is the IP address of your device and the api developer key.

 ## Configuration

 You can get your personal key [here](https://developer.lametric.com/).

 ![api-key](docs/apiKey.png)

 ## Usage

 To show the message on your la metric just send a message to this instance with script adapter:

 ```
 sendTo('lametric.0', 'send', {
     "priority": "[info|warning|critical]",